Red Bay, Newfoundland and Labrador: History

-The entire hull structure, artefacts and other finds were mapped in situ, excavated and then archaeologically recorded in detail on land.
-The hull components were disassembled, as necessary, to carry out this process, From the outset of the project, it had been clear that the funds were not available to carry out the large conservation effort needed to keep the structural components of the wreck on land.
-Therefore, they were returned to the water, being stored in a carefully designed environment which replicates the anaerobic conditions in which the wreck had remained preserved prior to excavation.
-A reburial process of this scale had not been previously attempted.
-This was carried out in 1985, the last year of the 24M fieldwork.
-The reburial site is regularly monitored to confirm the effectiveness of the continued preservation of the wreck timbers.

-Other, smaller vessels, such as chalupas, have also been recovered from the waters.

-Another galleon was found 25–35 feet below water in 2004.
-It was the fourth trans-oceanic ship to have been found in the area.

 A cemetery on nearby Saddle Island holds the remains of 140 whalers.
 Many of the people buried there are thought to have died from drowning and exposure.

-Historians believe that a decline in whale stocks eventually led to the abandonment of the whaling stations in Red Bay.
-Today, an interpretive centre in Red Bay explains the history to visitors.

 Local legends of Red Bay make reference to a hidden treasure buried in a body of water known as Pond on the Hill at the foot of Tracey Hill by the infamous pirate Captain William Kidd.
 An attempt was made to find the treasure by residents of Carrol Cove by draining the pond.
 The attempt failed.

 Red Bay has been designated a National Historic Site of Canada since 1979, and since 2013 it is one of Canada's UNESCO World Heritage Sites.

 In 2016, the Google Street View imaging service uploaded images of Red Bay.
 Red Bay is one of the few communities in Labrador with images on the service.

 In 2021, the local school, Basque Memorial School closed due to no enrollment.